KlebanAndrew/vitech/readme.md

 # Test app
-UI for send messages system
+UI for send messages system (For more info please read info.md)

 ## Table of contents
 * [Get the source code](#get-the-source-code)